sparkflows/sparkflows-docs/docs/rest-api-reference/index.rst

 REST API Reference
 ==========

-Sparkflows provides REST API for interacting with it.
+Fire Insights provides REST API for interacting with it.

 Swagger is also enabled and is available at http://<machine-name>:8080/swagger-ui.html